 Two British record producers, Don Law and Art Satherly, heard them early on and quickly signed them to an exclusive recording contract with American Record Corporation.
-Their first recording sessions occurred at a makeshift recording studio at the Gunter Hotel, in San Antonio, Texas on November 25 and 26th, 1936, where they recorded twenty-two titles of both gospel and western songs.
+Their first recording sessions occurred at a makeshift studio at the Gunter Hotel in San Antonio, Texas on November 25 and 26, 1936 where they recorded twenty-two titles of both gospel and western songs.
 "The Son Hath Made Me Free" was their first recording.
-In short time, their gospel recordings became so popular that after three western sessions, the decision was made to only record gospel music.
-In short time, the Chuck Wagon Gang' contract and master recordings were purchased by Columbia Records, now Sony Music.
-Their association with Columbia Records lasted thirty-nine years, during which time they recorded 408 known masters.
-At one time, the Chuck Wagon Gang was the second highest selling artist on the label, second to Xavier Cugat, and they were followed in sales by the newly rising star, Johnny Cash.
+Their gospel recordings soon became so popular that after three western sessions, the decision was made to only record gospel music.
+The Chuck Wagon Gang's contract and master recordings were purchased by Columbia Records (now Sony Music).
+Their association with Columbia Records lasted thirty-nine years during which time they recorded 408 known masters.
+At one time, the Chuck Wagon Gang was the second highest-selling artist on the label, second to Xavier Cugat, and they were followed in sales by the newly rising star, Johnny Cash.

 The Gang's popularity was greatly enhanced by radio play.
 Many locally sponsored 15-30 minute daily radio programs, playing only Chuck Wagon Gang music, sprouted across the nation.
-In the 1950's, promoters Rev. and Mrs. J. Bazzel Mull of Knoxville, TN began playing their music exclusively weekly on large 50,000-watt stations in Nashville, Chicago, New Orleans, and other large cities.
+In the 1950s, promoters Rev. and Mrs. J. Bazzel Mull of Knoxville, Tennessee began playing their music weekly on large 50,000-watt stations in Nashville, Chicago, New Orleans, and other large cities.
 Millions of records and songbooks were sold across the nation as well as many foreign countries from the Mulls' radio shows.
-Around 1956, the group briefly moved headquarters from Texas to Knoxville, and Rev. Mull became their booking agent.
-Turning to television in the early 60's, they made a number of black and white video clips for The Wally Fowler Show and The Mull's Singing Convention.
-The Chuck Wagon Gang also co-hosted a TV Show with The Rangers Trio, The Gospel Roundup, a fifteen-minute Monday-Friday show, featuring two songs by each group.
-This program was aired and rerun for approximately five years.
-They made numerous guest appearances on several country music shows, including The Wilburn Brothers and Porter Wagoner, as well as an appearance on the Gospel Singing Jubilee..
+Around 1956, the group briefly moved headquarters from Texas to Knoxville and Rev. Mull became their booking agent.

-The Chuck Wagon Gang's '70th Anniversary" CD was a very special recording.
-Many artists of the country music community have roots to Chuck Wagon Gang music, and twelve artists were invited to appear as guests on this recording.
-The guests included George Jones, The Oak Ridge Boys, The Gatlin Brothers, Ricky Skaggs, the late Billy Walker, John Conlee, The Jordanaires, and others.
+One of the first commercially licensed recordings of Albert E. Brumley's classic "I'll Fly Away" was the Chuck Wagon Gang's, recorded on December 16, 1948.
+Another notable recording was made years later when the Chuck Wagon Gang celebrated 75 years.
+Twelve guest artists were invited to appear on this recording including George Jones, The Oak Ridge Boys, The Gatlin Brothers, Ricky Skaggs, the late Billy Walker, John Conlee, The Jordanaires, and others.

 Billboard reported that disc jockeys of America voted the Chuck Wagon Gang eighteenth most popular of all small singing groups in the nation, considering all genres of music, and third most popular of all Columbia Recording artists (1954)